MariMendM/devops-sandbox/Project006/README.md

 ### Checking Auto Scaling configuration taking effect

-1. When the update of Auto Scaling configuration is confirmed, it will start to register/deregister instances according new desired capacity, taking approximately the time [previously explained](#autoscaling-and-elb-health-checks-explained) for the new instance(s) to engage or leave Load Balancer;
+1. When the update of Auto Scaling configuration is confirmed, it will start to register/deregister instances according new desired capacity, taking approximately the time [previously explained](#what-to-expect-for-testing-times) for the new instance(s) to engage or leave Load Balancer;
 1. Refresh web page a few times: when instances finish registering, their IDs shall eventually appear in the page; when they deregister, they stop appearing.
 <p align="center"><img src="documents/howto-result.png" width="65%" height="65%"></p>

-## Next steps

-* Add missing cloudformation diagram
-* REVIEW DOCUMENT WITH ATTENTION! =D